2200Sanely/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2- Script adds to a path
 3-script that counts the number of directories in the PATH.
 4- script that lists environment variables.
+5- script that lists all local variables and environment variables, and functions.